carpentries-incubator/jekyll-pages-novice/_episodes/layouts.md

 {: .challenge }

-Note that we have also included some additional HTML elements in out default layout- the display of the page title wrapping the main page content within <section> and </section> tags.
+Note that we have also included some additional HTML elements in out default layout- the display of the page title as level-one heading and wrapping the main page content within <section> and </section> tags.

 ## Layout Inheritance